funcool/rumext/doc/user-guide.md

 Here, the deps must be passed as elements within the vector (the first argument).

-Obviously, you can use the React hook directly via `mf/useEffect`.
+Obviously, you can also use the React hook directly via `mf/useEffect`.

 ### use-memo